rmartinho/flamingdangerzone/_posts/cxx11/2012-12-02-optimal-tuple-ii.markdown

 Now we'll see what an implementation of a tuple with such an optimal layout actually looks like.

+(Note: all this could have benefited from the Boost.MPL library, but I decided not to use it in order to expose more ideas)

 ### Tuples all the way down

 The main difficulty an implementation needs to overcome is the fact that the